-As an important part of our commitment to the Anglican traditions and values, all Junior School students attend a service of worship in the Chapel of Saint Mark each week.
-Special services for Mother’s Day, Father’s Day, Blessing of the Pets and our own Easter and Christmas Services are highlights of the Junior School calendar.
+As an important part of our commitment to the Anglican traditions and values, all Junior School students attend a service tailored to them in the Chapel of Saint Mark or the Wendouree Centre for Performing Arts each week.
+Special services for Mother’s Day, Father’s Day, and our own Easter and Christmas Services are highlights of the Junior School year.

 The Junior School is actively committed to the Round Square six IDEALS of Learning.

 Internationalism: The study of language and culture is a key feature of the PYP’s focus on international mindedness and we are committed to nurturing a love of learning another language through our French Program along with cultural awareness activities such as International French Language Day and International Mother Tongue Day.
 We also support our students to participate in the annual Young Round Square conference.